ymirapp/docs/docs/reference/configuration.md

  * `disabled` disables CloudFront distribution caching

 ::: warning Provisioning delay
-Switching the `caching` value to `enabled` can cause your WordPress site to not load certain assets while the CloudFront distribution updates.
+Switching the `caching` value to `enabled` can cause your PHP application to not load certain assets while the CloudFront distribution updates.
 This process can take as long as 40 minutes.
 :::

 ::: warning Full CloudFront caching disabled with REST API